1. Home

 5. Cost Savings

 There are several ways that injection molding can help OEMs experience lower costs, from plastic part consolidation to overmolding.
-However, the number one way to manage costs is collaboration between OEM and injection molding engineering teams well before production is set.
+However, the #1 way to manage costs is through collaboration between OEM and injection molding engineering teams well before production is set.
 Focusing on Design for Manufacturability (DfM) and other detailed processes during the design phase significantly reduces the number of problems sometimes encountered with moldability — minimizing the need for expensive tooling changes, downtime, and other production delays.

 DfM Case Study